Local dominance unveils clusters in networks: Results

-Applying the LS algorithm on the constructed network for a series of well-known two dimensional benchmark data (Fig. \ref{fig:phaseTransition}A and E), yields the expected clusters (Fig. \ref{fig:phaseTransition}B and F, and Fig. \textbf{S11} for more cases).
-By contrast, the Louvain algorithm generally obtains more and smaller clusters in a relatively fragmented way (Fig. \ref{fig:phaseTransition}C and G, and Fig. \textbf{S13} for more examples) on the same networks.
+Applying the LS algorithm on the constructed network for a series of well-known two dimensional benchmark data (Fig. \ref{fig:clusterVector}A and E, and Supplementary Fig. 10 for more cases), yields the expected clusters (Fig. \ref{fig:clusterVector}B and F, and Supplementary Fig. 11).
+By contrast, the Louvain algorithm generally obtains more and smaller clusters in a relatively fragmented way (Fig. \ref{fig:clusterVector}C and G, and Supplementary Fig. 13 for more examples) on the same networks.
 The reason is that the Louvain algorithm overlook the transitivity of local relations \cite{traag2019louvain}.
 The state-of-the-art unsupervised clustering algorithm \textit{density and distance based} (DDB) \cite{rodriguez2014clustering} applied to the original vector data yields expected clusters in most cases, see Fig. \ref{fig:clusterVector}D and Ref. \cite{rodriguez2014clustering} for other examples.
 This confirms the universality of local hierarchy between objects and the analogy between our community centers and cluster centers.
 However, the DDB algorithm fails in the test case \cite{pizzagalli2019trainable} in Fig. \ref{fig:clusterVector}H due to a mixture of local and global metrics in this associate rule \cite{pizzagalli2019trainable}, which do not affect the LS method works (see Fig. \ref{fig:clusterVector}F).
 From a network perspective, certain dynamics can give rise to meaningful clusters with arbitrary shapes in metric space (e.g., synchronization or spreading dynamics are usually only possible along the manifold via local interactions but not through global ones).
-For example, different clusters in Fig. \ref{fig:clusterVector}E or Fig. \textbf{S11}C,G,H might correspond to groups of fireflies that are only able to synchronize within the group rather than between groups, as their interaction range is usually limited.
-In the situations above, the distance measured by the local metric is more appropriate than the one measured by the global metric, see a more in depth discussion in Supplementary Text C.2.
-The good performance of the LS algorithm on vector data resides in the correct identification of the local dominance, i.e., finding the centres, from the local metric.
+For example, different clusters in Fig. \ref{fig:clusterVector}E or Supplementary Fig. 11C,G,H might correspond to groups of fireflies that are only able to synchronize within the group rather than between groups, as their interaction range is usually limited.
+In the situations above, the distance measured by the local metric is more appropriate than the one measured by the global metric, see a more in depth discussion in Supplementary Note 3.2.
+The good performance of the LS algorithm on vector data resides in the correct identification of the local dominance, i.e., finding the centers, from the local metric.